The length spectrum of holomorphic quadratic differential metrics: Preliminary

 \end{enumerate}

+The geodesic of such a flat cone metric $\sigma$ is closely related to the holomorphic quadratic differential $q$.
+Following \cite[§5.5]{strebel1984quadratic}, a straight arc is a smooth curve along with

+A maximal straight arc of $\arg q=\theta$ is called a $\theta$-\textit{trajectory}.
+In fact, a geodesic is exactly the concatenation of some trajectories, possibly of different $\theta$.
+But for a geodesic in $\Gssigma$, since it makes an angle $\pi$ at each cone point, it is composed of trajectories with the same $\theta$.
+In particular, if a geodesic in the surface is the projection of an element in $\Gssigma$, it must be simple, as a self-intersection implies that it contains two trajectories of different $\theta$.

 But conversely, not all flat cone metrics come from a holomorphic quadratic differential.
-We will use the length spectrum to distinguish such metrics from other flat cone metrics.
-In this section, we make some preparations and find related conditions of holomorphic quadratic differential metric.
+In the remaining of this subsection, we will use cone angle and holonomy to distinguish quadratic differential metrics among general flat cone metrics.

-If the cone angles of a flat cone surface are all integer multiples of $\pi$, then the \textit{holonomy} of this metric is well-defined up to $\pm\mathrm{Id}$: for nonsingular closed curves, the holonomy is defined in the normal way; for a singular closed curve, we take a sequence of nonsingular closed curves approaching it and use the limit to define the holonomy.
-Although we could approximate the singular curve from two sides of the cone point, the difference of two curves at different sides is just a closed curve around this cone point.
-Since the cone angle is $k\pi,k\in \N$, the holonomy of two curves equals to each other up to $\pm\mathrm{Id}$.
-Moreover, since the metric is locally flat, the local holonomy group is trivial and the holonomy is invariant under homotopies.
-Every closed curve is homotopic to a closed geodesic, so we may only focus on the holonomy of closed geodesics.
+Recall that for a Riemannian surface, the holonomy is defined as the set of parallel transport along all closed curves with a fixed basepoint.
+For a flat cone surface whose cone angles are all integer multiples of $\pi$, we can still define holonomy up to $\pm\text{Id}$ in the following way: fix a nonsingular basepoint, for a nonsingular closed curve, the parallel transport is defined in the normal way; for a singular closed curve $\gamma$, find a sequence of nonsingular closed curves $\gamma_n$ approaching it, choose a convergent subsequence $P_{\gamma_n}$ and define $P_\gamma$ as the limit of $P_{\gamma_n}$.

+To verify it is well-defined, it suffices to show that different subsequences give the same result.
+Since the metric is locally flat, the parallel transport is invariant along homotopy involving no cone points.
+For sufficiently large $m$ and $n$, $\gamma_m*\overline{\gamma_n}$ is either nullhomotopic or homotopic to a closed curve enclosing some cone points.
+For the latter case, since the cone angles are integer multiples of $\pi$, $P_{\gamma_m*\overline{\gamma_n}}=\pm\text{Id}$ and therefore $P_{\gamma_m}=\pm P_{\gamma_n}$.